#libcampuk11

 This session perhaps highlighted the greatest differences between academic and public institutions.
 Though both can be considered to be concerned with improving access to knowledge and learning, public libraries have to be increasingly concerned with "footfall" in order to "justify" their existence.
 An obsession with numbers and statistics can potentially lead to the ludicrous scenario where libraries are forced tailor their services in an attempt to match their "expected" statistics.
 I believe that public librarians have a much more difficult task in this respect as their "customers" are far more diverse than their academic counterparts who at least have one thing (i.e. association with the University) in common.

-What we need to stop doing and
+What we need to stop doing and what we need to start doing |

 At the close of the session, we finally concurred that the social network and the library as a social space need not be mutually exclusive - most library services have a Facebook page and many are beginning to use Twitter.
 Engaging with users in the virtual world is likely increase the likelihood they will engage with us in the physical world.